 Countless days upon days of dedicated service.
 Adjusting and adapting.
 Navigating the intricate rules and decorum of each unique workplace.
-Entering and staying in the workforce comes with frequent hurdles, big and small, to figure out, and retirement should be the deep restful sigh at the end of this long marathon.
-But, one retiree found, many actually face a particular regret once they reach retirement.
+Entering and staying in the workforce comes with frequent hurdles, big and small, to figure out, and retirement should be the deep, restful sigh at the end of this long marathon.
+But one retiree found that many actually face a particular regret once they reach retirement.

 There are a few, actually, as found by author George Jerjian, who had to retire back in 2007 when he was 52 for health reasons.
 He gradually built his health back up, and retirement lasted for about ten years — then new feelings started creeping in.
 But was he the only one having this remorse?
 No, he learned, when he reached out to other retirees and got them talking.
 Among thousands of retirees questioned, one thread of desire connected them: a desire for purpose.

 One former retiree puts a spotlight on regret after retirement once and for all

 Jerjian is no longer retired; he instead launched a mindset coaching company.
 During his relatively brief window of retirement, he was ill at ease with feelings of restlessness.
 He even felt a bit lost.
 But things like that don’t come up in the grander discussion of aiming for that rewarding finish line, so he wondered if he was alone in this.
 To get answers, he performed a deep survey of 15,000 retirees and asked, “What is your single biggest challenge in retirement?”
 There were many different answers from these many different people, but he was able to isolate a common theme.